-Mother places infant at her side and scoops him up with her forearm, tucking him at her side.
+Mother places infant at her side and scoops the infant up with the forearm, tucking the infant at her side.

-- Infant is lying on his back, looking up at his mother, or turned to varying degrees, looking at her side. - Infant's legs and feet are facing towards the back of the chair. - Position infant back far enough so the infant's head can extend into a sniffing position.
-This allows room between the infant's chin and chest and helps achieve a deeper latch (Riordan, 2016). - Mother's hand will be behind infant's shoulder and neck, supporting the infant's upper back. - Mother's other hand can support the breast. - Latch infant.
+- Infant is lying on their back, looking up at their mother, or turned to varying degrees, looking at the mother's side. - Infant's legs and feet are facing towards the back of the chair. - Position infant back far enough so the infant's head can extend into a sniffing position.
+This allows room between the infant's chin and chest and helps achieve a deeper latch (Riordan, 2016). - Mother's hand will be behind infant's shoulder and neck, supporting the infant's upper back. - Mother's other hand can support the breast. - · Latch infant.